CptPrice743/Games/README.md

-## What is MarioPythonGame?
+## What is Games?
-I have created this game for my school project.
-This is my first ever game that is created by me.
-So, I decided that I will keep developing it.
+These games are created by me.
+MarioPythonGame was created as a part of my school project.
+But now I have decided to keep making new games and keep developing them.